127001pl/Netapp-Ontapsimulator/README.md

 # ontapsimulator
-Information on howto run an ONTAP  simulator on Proxmox
+Instruction on how to run an ONTAP simulator on Proxmox